Cray-HPE/docs-csm/operations/node_management/Enable_ipmi_access_on_HPE_iLO_BMCs.md

     }
     ```

-    If the following is observed this indicates IPMI access is not configured password. **Continue this procedure to enable IPMI access.**
+    If the following is observed, then this indicates that IPMI access is not configured. **Continue this procedure to enable IPMI access.**

     ```json
     {